 As described above, MRI utilizes a magnet and radio freqency waves to produce the images.
 CT scanners utilize x-ray radiation to produce images.
 Each imaging technique provides cross-sectional images for the radiologist and your physician to review.
 Each technique has its advantages and disadvantages, and should be selected by your physician in order to best provide the information that is needed.

 The radiologist will study your examination and give his or her impression and report to your doctor.
 Then your doctor will discuss the results with you and explain what they mean in relation to your health.
-Results cannot be given directly to the patient or family.

 Three tesla (3T) MRI is a measurement for the strength of the magnet used in the MRI.
 3T is the most powerful magnetic strength allowed in clinical scanning nationwide.
 A strong MRI system (such as 3T) produces higher quality images in less time.
 The high-quality images are important because there are a lot of small structures in the body that need to be evaluated.

 Big Sky Diagnostic Imaging works with hundreds of insurance policies, including primary and secondary providers.
 As a service to patients, Big Sky will verify insurance information and estimate the patient responsibility for the scan.
 Big Sky understands that medical bills can be an unexpected financial strain, and as such, they offer an in-house billing specialist to assist patients.